jee00609/AWS_Foundational/개념 모음/AWS IAM.md

 ### NO.215 (헷갈림)
 The AWS IAM best practice for granting least privilege is to.

--> apply an IAM policy to an IAN1 group and limit the size of the group.
+-> apply an IAM policy only to IAM users who require it

 ### NO.226
 What are characteristics of AWS IAM users and groups?
 (Select TWO.)